penguintutor/lc-building/README.md

 ### GUI version
 The Graphical User Interface version is under development.
-To see the current status you first need to enable Pyside 6 through a virtual machine.
+To see the current status you first need to enable Pyside 6 through a virtual environment.
 If using the same steps as mentioned above then use

-    source ~/venv/pyside6/bin/activate
+    source ~/.venv/pyside6/bin/activate
     python3 building.py

 ## Development tests